Selling blood tests online for over 15 years.

 Get secure and personalised results online.

 Most people have never heard of reverse T3 and, unless they work in critical care, most doctors haven’t heard of it either.
 This is because it is rarely tested for in the normal population.
-But reverse T3 is beginning to make waves in alternative and integrative medicine, and there is growing evidence to suggest it might have a role to play in the management of people with thyroid conditions who also have other long-term conditions.
+Reverse T3 is beginning to make waves in alternative and functional medicine, but is there any real evidence to suggest it might have a role to play in the management of people with thyroid conditions?

 The most plentiful thyroid hormone produced by the thyroid gland is T4 (thyroxine) – so called because it has 4 atoms of iodine in its structure.
 T4 is not a potent thyroid hormone – to affect the body’s metabolism it must convert to T3 (tri-iodothyronine) which has a more pronounced effect on the body’s tissues.
 It does this by the removal of an atom of iodine - hence T3.
 Reverse T3 (rT3) is also made by the same process but in this instance a different atom of iodine is removed.
 This creates not only an inactive version of T3, but one which can compete with T3 for the receptors on our cells[i],[ii].